Tickets to the museum can be purchased at the door or online at Visit the Museum.

 All public restrooms include accessible facilities, and are ADA compliant.
 All restrooms have baby-changing stations.

 To help visitors who are hearing impaired, a number of exhibits include closed captioning or text panels.
 The Museum Auditorium is equipped with a T-coil assisted listening loop, and hand-held units are available upon request.
-The Library Auditorium will be equipped with a T-coil loop (summer 2008).
+The Library Auditorium is equipped with a T-coil loop.

 With a minimum of two weeks notice, the Museum is able to provide Sign Language Interpreters at no charge.
 Sign Language Interpreters who are accompanying school groups or the public and assisting visitors who are hearing impaired are admitted to the Museum at no charge.